grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [README.md](README.md)
 	* general README for github repo
 * [notes_and_todos-subworld_story1](notes_and_todos-subworld_story1)
-	* List of notes specific to this book; and things to not forget to do; as well as post-production checklist
+	* List of notes specific to the _story/writing_ of this book; and things to not forget to do; as well as post-production checklist
 * [draft1_pseudocode-subworld_story1](pseudocode-files/draft1_pseudocode-subworld_story1)
 	* First pass at pseudo-code: only short story version plot covered
 * [draft2_pseudocode-subworld_story1](pseudocode-files/draft2_pseudocode-subworld_story1)